 CW2, the second assessment (60%) will ask student to produce an advanced and refined 3D character’s animation (for example, walk/run cycle, interaction/manipulating an object(s) including secondary motions, facial expressions animation matching the manipulation or interaction with the game asset) according to the design in the first assessment.
 In this last assignment student will also have to give a presentation of their work to the module teaching team.

 All assessment assignments are designed so that student will have to demonstrate their capability and skills to use and apply various techniques they have used throughout the complete 3D game assets and character production workflow.
-Based on the assessment strategy, CW1 assignment will have an individual and teamwork elements, while CW2 will be only individual asignment work.
+Based on the assessment strategy, CW1 and CW2 assignments will have an individual and teamwork elements.

 To reduce a student workload and ensure efficient and useful feedback to students all assignments will be spread in time throughout 30 teaching weeks.
 Students will have many opportunities for assessed and non-assessed feedback during entire module teaching time (see next section).

 The formative and summative feedback will be provided to students according to University policy.
 Students will have a written feedback accessible on WebLearn for each assessment component according to the marking scheme and criteria.
 They also will have an opportunity to get an informal feedback during the workshops, by email, or by face-to-face meeting.

 Core Texts (Latest up-to-date list will be provided in the module handbook):

 Amin, J., (2015).
 Beginner's Guide To Character Creation In Maya.
 3dtotal Publishing.